International Exchange for Teachers and other Employees

-You are always responsible for making the arrangements for your trip, such as contacting the partner institution or organisation, booking tickets and accomodation, and planning the stay.
+You are always responsible for making the arrangements for your trip, such as contacting the partner institution or organisation, booking tickets and accommodation, and planning the stay.
 Do not forget to check if you need a visa.

 You will be covered by Kammarkollegiet's travel insurance when away, see more at: